Yumbarra Conservation Park

 Yumbarra Conservation Park, formerly the Yumbarra National Park, is a protected area in the Australian state of South Australia located about 55 km north of the town centre of Ceduna.

 To the north it borders Yellabinna Regional Reserve; to the east, Pureba Conservation Park.
 The conservation park is outside the dog fence, which borders it in the south.
 Thus, it is situated in the area where dingoes are tolerated.
 Other animals in the conservation park include southern hairy-nosed wombats, malleefowls, sandhill dunnarts and kangaroos.

-The name 'Yumbarra' comes from a protruding rock hole in the area.
-When it rains, the rock fills with water, turning into a temporary water hole for the conservation park's wildlife.
+The name 'Yumbarra' comes from a prominent rock hole in the area which fills with water after rain, turning into a temporary water hole for the conservation park's wildlife.
 This particular feature of the rock makes it an important site for birds, and thus bird watching.